Double Murder Suspect Victor Steban Facing Attempted Homicide, Arson Charges In Alleged Westmoreland County Crime Spree

 By: KDKA-TV News Staff

 HEMPFIELD TOWNSHIP, Pa.
-(KDKA) – Victor Steban, the man taken into custody after a massive manhunt and already accused in a double homicide, is facing new charges.READ MORE: Correctional Officer Arrested For Allegedly Selling Drugs At Allegheny County Jail
+(KDKA) – Victor Steban, the man taken into custody after a massive manhunt and already accused in a double homicide, is facing new charges.READ MORE: Fayette County Awarded $500,000 To Help Low-Income Homeowners With Affordable Housing

 He’s already charged with two counts of homicide, burglary, robbery and other charges in connection to the double murder in Penn Township.
 The victims, 27-year-old Mara Casale and 40-year-old Jacob Erdeljac, were found Monday on Claridge-Elliott Road in Penn Township.